 Two final hard rules for 2026: e‑bikes are effectively a no‑go in airline holds because of their lithium batteries, and 32kg is an absolute ceiling for any single bag.
 Everything else – soft case vs hard, spare wheels, turbo trainers – is negotiable.

-If you weigh your packed bike box before you book, and then book with that number front‑of‑mind, the check‑in scale stops being a slot machine and becomes just another part of the race‑week routine you’ve already planned for.
+If you weigh your packed bike box before you book, and then book with that number front‑of‑mind, the check‑in scale stops being a slot machine and becomes just another part of the cycling trip routine you’ve already planned for.